 Director of Clean Energy Programs

 From supporting low income families to make their homes energy efficient, to working to make community shared solar accessible regardless of income, social and environmental justice has been a driving value throughout his career.
 He leads up NEST’s clean energy careers pathways initiative, which seeks to create a system of information, education, training and employment to serve people in a wide variety of life circumstances and institutions, including k-12, people with challenges to employment and those looking to make career changes.
-His latest initiative, Binghamton Community Power, is alliance of housing, healthcare, community and clean energy organizations and individuals doing energy education and engagement for community empowerment.
+His latest initiative, Binghamton Community Power, is an alliance of housing, healthcare, community and clean energy organizations and individuals doing energy education and engagement for community empowerment.

 Hailley Delisle is the Assistant Director of Clean Energy Programs for The Binghamton Regional Sustainability Coalition (BRSC).
 Her career started out with BRSC under the Southern Tier Solar Works program as an Energy Corps Intern back in 2015.
 From there she went to work as a Program Associate for Catskill Mountainkeeper’s RenewableNY program.
 She played an integral role in helping RenewableNY exceed campaign goals for the number of kilowatts installed in Sullivan County.
 She also worked as an Outreach Coordinator for a Community Solar Developer in New York.
 She is graduate from Binghamton University with a degree in Environmental Studies and a Master’s in Sustainable Communities.
 In her off time, she enjoys taking photographs, hiking, and spending time with her dog, Hazelnut.